wgsantos97/Information-Retrieval-Project-1/README.md

 ## Overview

-> Welcome to first Information Retrieval Project.
-Please use the Contents below to navigate to the relevant part.
-For details as to what each Part does, there is an accompanying Report.txt file in each Part folder.
+> Welcome to the first Information Retrieval Project.
+Please use the Contents below to navigate to the relevant Part of this 3-Part Project.
+For details as to what each Part does, there are two accompanying Markdown Files, Description and Results, in each Part folder.

-> The Data folder contains all the raw and processed data.
-For more information on its purpose, you may refer to Report1.txt located inside Part 1.

 ## Contents